Frequently Asked Questions

 Consolidating PackagesMy order was shipped as several separate items.
 Can you consolidate them in Miami and ship as one package?There are two points to consider regarding consolidation:

-In order to maintain our 48-hour delivery commitment, our Miami center schedules each package to be shipped once it's received and processed.
+In order to maintain a quick delivery schedule, our Miami center schedules each package to be shipped once it's received and processed.
 The additional logistics required to manage the interception, retention and consolidation of packages isn't feasible for us at this time because our cargo throughput is simply too high.
 Before your packages arrive in Trinidad however, you can request that we wait until all have arrived before attempting local delivery.

 You may be concerned that your "extra" packages may cause you to be subjected to expensive volumetric charges.
 We do not use volumetric calculations to find ways to increase our fees.
 Yes, you will receive individual invoices for each separate package.
 However since our fees are based on the package weight, shipping your packages together or separately has no adverse impact on your invoice.
 This also applies to the Customs Duty and VAT charges - there is no adverse impact whether the items are shipped (and therefore valued) separately or together.